official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 CJO, 14 April 2003, ‘Phase 4 ‑ Roulement/Recovery of UK Land Forces’.
 232 JIC Assessment, 16 April 2003, ‘Iraq: The Initial Landscape Post‑Saddam’.

-87

-Executive Summary647.
-By the end of April, Mr Hoon had announced that UK troop levels would fall to between 25,000 and 30,000 by the middle of May, from an initial peak of around 46,000.
+647. By the end of April, Mr Hoon had announced that UK troop levels would fall to between 25,000 and 30,000 by the middle of May, from an initial peak of around 46,000.

 648. Consequently, by the start of May there was a clearly articulated expectation of a